retypeapp/retype/configuration/page.md

 ---

-## author
+## author / authors

 !!!

-The configuration name `authors` is also supported.
 The name `authors` is an alias of `author` and both can be used interchangeably.
 !!!

 === author : `string`, `list`, or `object`